amarsrivastava19/Nemesis-Engine/README.md

 | `W(s, a)`    | Cumulative sum of rewards obtained after taking `a` from `s` (used to compute `Q`). |
 | `C`          | **Exploration constant** for UCT; balances exploration vs exploitation.     |
 | `\ln N(s)`   | Natural logarithm of state visit count (used in the exploration term).      |

+This formula has two parts:

+- **Exploitation (Q)** : Steers the search toward actions with higher observed rewards.
+- **Exploration** : The square-root term biases the search toward under-visited moves to gather more information.

+Early in the search, the exploration term dominates, ensuring a wide sampling of possibilities.
+As the tree fills out, the exploitation term becomes more precise, and exploration pressure naturally fades — allowing the algorithm to focus on the most promising branches.